alexandrnikitin/cv/README.md

 * I do believe in the Engineering-driven culture.
 The culture where engineers drive the process and achieve goals.
 This is the most efficient way to build high-quality software.
 * I do believe in the open-source model and enjoy contributing to open-source projects.
-* I do believe in fast feedback cycles in software development. `Pair programming -> Automated tests -> Code review -> Continuous Integration -> Continuous Deployment`, the development process is much more important than methodologies and management.
+* I do believe in fast feedback cycles and data-drive decisions in software development. `Pair programming -> Automated tests -> Code review -> Continuous Integration -> Continuous Deployment -> A/B testing`, the development process is much more important than methodologies and management.

 ### Open-source

 I do believe in the open-source model and enjoy contributing to open-source projects.
 It leads to better quality, transparency and interoperability.
-I'm a co-author of [NSubstitute](https://nsubstitute.github.io/), a friendly substitute for .NET mocking frameworks.
+I'm a co-author of [NSubstitute](https://nsubstitute.github.io/), one of the most popular (and imho the best :blush:) mocking frameworks for .NET.
 I'm a co-author of [strftime.js](https://github.com/samsonjs/strftime), a high-performance date and time formatting library for Javascript.
-I rewrote the library from scratch and improved performance by 10-20 times.
+I rewrote the library from scratch and improved performance by 10-20x.
-I wrote [the fastest Bloom filter for JVM](https://github.com/alexandrnikitin/bloom-filter-scala) that is much faster than Googles's or Twitter's 😄
+I wrote [the fastest Bloom filter for JVM](https://github.com/alexandrnikitin/bloom-filter-scala) which is much faster than Googles's or Twitter's 😄
 [Bounded multiple producers multiple consumers queue](https://github.com/alexandrnikitin/MPMCQueue.NET) was also an interesting experience
 There are other libraries and numerous contributions on github.
-[TAL](https://github.com/alexandrnikitin)
+[PTAL](https://github.com/alexandrnikitin)

 ### Public Fails